Phase diagram of the quantum spin-1/2 Heisenberg-$\Gamma$ model on a frustrated zigzag chain: model and the ground state phase diagram

-{\it Magnetically ordered phases.} The F phases, AF-UD, and UUDD phases all have their magnetic easy axis pointing in the $x'$ or $y'$ directions perpendicular to the leg.
+{\it Magnetically ordered phases.} The FM phases, AFM-UD, and UUDD phases all have their magnetic easy axis pointing in the $x'$ or $y'$ directions perpendicular to the leg.
 Indeed, the correlation functions show a clear exponential decay about $\langle S^z_iS^z_j\rangle$, while those of the in-plane elements robustly take the constant value of order-1 throughout $|i-j|$.
 The nematic correlation is also robust because these magnetic orderings are the condensation of the off-diagonal $S=1$ elements.